simonkurtz-MSFT/python-openai-loadbalancer/PACKAGE_README.md

         azure_endpoint = f"https://{backends[0].host}",         # Must be seeded, so we use the first host.
 It will get overwritten by the load balancer. azure_ad_token_provider = token_provider,               # Your authentication may vary.
 Please adjust accordingly. api_version = "2024-04-01-preview",
-        http_client = DefaultHttpxClient(transport = lb)        # Inject the synchronous load balancer as the transport in a new default httpx client.
+        http_client = httpx.Client(transport = lb)              # Inject the synchronous load balancer as the transport in a new default httpx client.
     )
     ```